RiceCrisp/socialworks/README.md

     2. `git commit -m 'First commit'`
     3. `git remote add origin git@bitbucket.org:walkersandsdigital/REPO_NAME.git`
     4. `git push -u origin master`
 5. Run pipeline in Bitbucket to deploy to WP Engine (may have to wait a couple minutes for WP Engine to add SSH key)

+### Github & WP Engine Setup ###
+If the client requires the theme repository be GitHub, you can use these steps to setup GitHub Actions, which is the GitHub equivalent of Bitbucket Pipelines.

+1. Start a new project with a clone of the Walker Sands Base
+    1. `git clone git@bitbucket.org:walkersandsdigital/walkersands_base_wp-theme.git FOLDER_NAME`
+    2. `cd FOLDER_NAME`
+    3. `rm -r .git`
+    4. `git init`
+2. Generate a SSH key pair
+    1. Run `ssh-keygen` and save the key pair.
+After we put both private and public keys into GitHub and WP Engine (respectively), you can delete the key pair from your machine.
+3. Setup GitHub
+    1. Create new GitHub repo
+    2. Add the private key that we generated earlier as a secret named PRIVATE_KEY
+    3. Add the following relevant secret variables: STAG_SSH_USER, STAG_SSH_HOST, PROD_SSH_USER, PROD_SSH_HOST
+4. Add the public key that we generated earlier to the WP Engine account (not to the "git push" options)
+5. Make first commit to master
+    1. `git add .`
+    2. `git commit -m 'First commit'`
+    3. `git remote add origin git@bitbucket.org:walkersandsdigital/REPO_NAME.git`
+    4. `git push -u origin master`
+6. Run the Action in GitHub to deploy to WP Engine (may have to wait a couple minutes for WP Engine to add SSH key)